Sparse PCA With Multiple Components: Introduction

 \subsection{Preliminaries and Notation}

-We let nonbold face characters such as $u$ denote scalars, lowercase bold faced characters such as $\bm{u}$ denote vectors, uppercase bold faced characters such as $\bm{U}$ denote matrices, and calligraphic uppercase characters such as $\mathcal{Z}$ denote sets.
+We let nonbold face characters such as $u$ denote scalars, lowercase bold-faced characters such as $\bm{u}$ denote vectors, uppercase bold-faced characters such as $\bm{U}$ denote matrices, and calligraphic uppercase characters such as $\mathcal{Z}$ denote sets.
 If $\bm{U}$ is a matrix then $\bm{U}_t$ denotes the $t$th column vector of $\bm{U}$, and $U_{i,t}$ denotes the $(i,t)$th entry of $\bm{U}$.
-We let $[p]$ denote the set of running indices $\{1, ..., p\}$.
-We let $\mathbf{e}$ denote a vector of all $1$'s, $\bm{0}$ denote a vector of all $0$'s, and $\mathbb{I}$ denote the identity matrix, with dimension implied by the context.
+We let $[p]$ denote the {index set} $\{1, ..., p\}$.
+We let $\mathbf{e}$ denote a vector of all $1$'s, $\bm{0}$ denote a vector of all $0$'s, {$\bm{E}$ denote a matrix of all ones, and} $\mathbb{I}$ denote the identity matrix, with dimension implied by the context.

 We also use an assortment of matrix operators.
-We let $\langle \cdot,\cdot \rangle$ denote the Euclidean inner product between two matrices, $\Vert \cdot \Vert_F$ denote the Frobenius norm, and $\mathcal{S}_+^p$ denote the $p \times p$ positive semidefinite cone; see \citet{horn1990matrix} for a general theory of matrix operators.
+We let $\langle \cdot,\cdot \rangle$ denote the Euclidean inner product between two matrices, $\Vert \cdot \Vert_F$ denote the Frobenius norm, and $\mathcal{S}_+^p$ denote the $p \times p$ positive semidefinite cone; see \citet{johnson1985matrix} for a general theory of matrix operators.